-This early learning video and game app emphasizes STEAM skills (science, technology, engineering, art, and math).
+This early learning video and game app emphasizes STEAM skills (science, technology, engineering, art and math).
 Kids choose from a list of favorite subjects and watch a related topic-based video, which is then followed by a game.
 Parents and kids can view the monthly calendar to see what new topics are being added to the app, and parents can view kids' progress.

-In addition to a summer science camp, this site offers a long list of themes, such as Art, Night Sky, and Weather Report, for kids to explore.
+In addition to a summer science camp, this site offers a long list of themes, such as Art, Night Sky and Weather Report, for kids to explore.
 For each theme, you get book suggestions (for all reading levels), discussion guides, hands-on activities, and related sites and apps.
 You'll need to shell out for books if you can't find them at the library.

 With an emphasis on summer reading, the PBS Parents' site offers a variety of practical, step-by-step plans to incorporate books into the dog days of summer.
-In addition to the downloadable Summer Reading Chart and the "Book-Nik" guide to a book-themed picnic, you can use the Super Summer Checklist PDF to plan hands-on experiences.
+In addition to the downloadable Summer Reading Chart and the "Summer Bucket List" to a free downloadable activity book, you can use the Super Summer Checklist PDF to plan hands-on experiences.

-This site offers dozens of skill-based activities (which it calls "challenges") in a variety of categories, including Art, Business, and Engineering, that kids can do year-round.
+This site offers dozens of skill-based activities (which it calls "challenges") in a variety of categories, including Art, Business and Engineering, that kids can do year-round.
 Every summer, DIY runs camps and shorter courses.
 Some of the camps have online counselors who interact with your kid.
 Sign up to get notified of the latest offerings.